jmcook1186/biosnicar-py/README.md

 # Testing

 This repository contains a set of executable tests that anyone can run independently to verify the codebase against a Matlab benchmark version (published in Whicker et al 2021) along with a fuzzer that tests that the model runs and returns valid results across a wide parameter space.
-The fuzzer can be configured for speicific ranges of values by adjusting the `pytest.mark.parameterize` statements in `test_snicar.py`, or just use our recommended defaults.
+The fuzzer can be configured for specific ranges of values by adjusting the `pytest.mark.parameterize` statements in `test_snicar.py`, or just use our recommended defaults.
 The fuzzer can be toggled off by setting `fuzz = 0` in `conftest.py`.
 Tests are organised in `/tests` but are run from the top level directory so that the model code can be more conveniently imported as modules into the test session.
 Therefore, to run the tests, simply navigate to the top level directory and run:

 `$ pytest tests`